iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mend.android.telemedicine___3.04/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.mend.android.telemedicine 1 reviews"/>
 </p>

+> All of a sudden it freezes constantly even on a solid internet connection please fix it was working perfect whatever you did in an update affected functionality<br> :date: __2021-07-12 23:00:45__

 > FRAUDULENT!!!!!!<br> :date: __2021-06-25 19:22:49__

 > So far all I can say is that in my estimation technology can be a real turn off. 📴<br> :date: __2021-05-26 02:18:01__